MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ## Metrics

+### Data sources

+#### Can data be extracted from on-premises installations of Microsoft Exchange or Skype for Business?

+No. Only Exchange Online and Skype for Business Online are used as sources of MyAnalytics data.

 ### Meetings

-#### Do “Meeting Hours” include time that I block out for personal work on my calendar?
+#### Do "Meeting Hours" include time that I block out for personal work on my calendar?

 If you block out your calendar for personal work by using an appointment (see [Create or schedule an appointment](https://support.office.com/en-us/article/create-or-schedule-an-appointment-be84396a-0903-4e25-b31c-1c99ce0dacf2)) or by creating a meeting with just yourself, this time does not count as meeting hours.